 Reading Time: 3 minutes

 Moving and storing furniture can be a daunting task.
 These items are usually the largest that you have to move and they could be the most expensive.
-Knowing the specifics about how to pack furniture for moving is imperative to protect your investment and keep these pieces in good condition for years to come.
+Knowing the specifics about how to pack and move a dining room set is imperative to protect your investment and keep these pieces in good condition for years to come.
 Each type of furniture can require different preparation for moving and storing, so check with the manufacturer instructions before cleaning, moving and putting any furniture in storage.
 For example, a couch should be placed horizontally in a moving truck, and do not place any sharp or heavy items on the top of the cushions of while in transit or in storage.